Web Accessibility Statement Example/Template

-Posting an accessibility statement is a best practice for ADA web compliance (the DOJ has mandated them in settlement agreements).
+Publishing notice of accessibility is a best practice for ADA compliance (the DOJ has mandated them in settlement agreements).

-An accessibility statement is a condensed version of an accessibility policy.
-Whereas a policy may be broad for small businesses (and, in effect, basically the same as a statement), for larger organizations, a policy usually contains more intricate details and formalities such as:
+An accessibility statement is basically a condensed version of an accessibility policy.
+Whereas a policy may be broad for small businesses (and, in effect, the same as a statement), for larger organizations, a policy usually contains more intricate and internal details and formalities such as:

 - Project plans and objectives

 - Training parameters